 As the best chief estimator in London, you are going to command the highest salary, and people will come looking for you to pay it!
 This is why it pays to build up your professional expertise during your career but also your professional reputation.

 You will be able to subscribe and sign-up to numerous salary surveys and guides online.
 A google search will get you rolling.
 You may have to input your own salary and benefits information as a trade to get the results, but this is partly how these sites obtain their data.
 There will be paid guides too, some running into thousands of pounds, but these are aimed at corporate companies doing their own salary benchmarking.
 For individual employee purposes, there is really no need to pay for this information.

 As I touched on before, corporate agencies typically have a salary guide which they issue annually and helps promote themselves as recruitment and industry experts.
 These should be a decent point of reference for clients and candidates alike.
 Hays PLC and Michael Page, for example, have salary guides that are typically much anticipated.
-As with any information, though, cross-check and apply your own common sense, the data may not be as empirically gathered or statistically valid as you may be led to believe!
+Cross-check and apply your own common sense though, the data may not be as empirically gathered or statistically valid as you may be led to believe!

 While you can, and I think you should, reach out to organisations who have collated salary guide information available; I think you should also do your own research which will certainly be more current and realistically more accurate.
 For example, run searches on jobs in your current or target locations, irrespective of if you are job hunting or not.
 Analyse the data for typical range, average and anomalies and see what that tells you.
 Good staple job boards to use include Monster, Reed and Indeed and you likely know some more specific sources of job postings according to your industry niche.